 h Hour – Period of 60 minutes, beginning at a full hour and ending at the next succeeding full hour, and identified by the beginning as herein defined.

 Ih,z,g Imbalance – hourly value in kWh per Zone and per Network User; based on provisional values; as provided for in section 5.1.

+IEEEm,p,XP Incentives for Excess of Entry Energy (peak) for End User Domestic Point – monthly value per Network User and per End User Domestic Point; expressed in €; as provided for in section 3.1.3.

 IEXEm, np,XP Incentives for Excess of Exit Energy (non-peak) for End User Domestic Point – monthly value per Network User and per End User Domestic Point; expressed in €; as provided for in section 3.1.3.